 The Lighthouse International Film Festival is a nonprofit organization that is dedicated to showcasing diverse, dynamic storytelling, with a focus on unique voices and it blends the prestige of a carefully curated lineup of films with the intimacy of local arthouse screenings – screenings feature extended Q&As, while industry breakfasts and filmmaker access to all film screenings and events encourage networking and relationships-building.
 Whether at a screening, a panel discussion, a meeting over ice cream at the beach or just catching some waves at one of LBI’s terrific surfing spots, LIFF wants filmmakers and attendees to celebrate the myriad ways in which storytelling is exploding.

 Every year, the festival offers jury awards to films in different categories.
-Jurors for these awards represent some of the most talented leaders in the industry, recently including the likes of Oscar-winning director Guy Nattiv ("Skin"), Oscar nominees Jean de Meuron and Raphaela Neihausen, programmers Thom Powers (TIFF), Goran Topalovic (NY Asian FF) and acclaimed director Guy Nattiv ("Skin") and industry executives Adley Gartenstein, Andrew Mer, Liselle Feingold and Steve Scibelli.
+Jurors for these awards represent some of the most talented leaders in the industry, recently including the likes of Oscar-winning director Guy Nattiv ("Skin"), Oscar nominees Jean de Meuron and Raphaela Neihausen, programmers Thom Powers (TIFF), Goran Topalovic (NY Asian FF) and Meira Blaustein (Woodstock FF) as well as film scholars and industry executives.
 All official selections of LIFF, excluding Headlining Films, are eligible for Audience Awards.

 - Entries must have been completed on or after January 1, 2019.